eldoy/mongopath/README.md

 # Mongopath MongoDB Client
-The client uses the `model/action` syntax.
+The client uses the `model/command` syntax.
 All commands return promises (async functions), so remember to use await.
 Ids are stored as strings unless overridden.

-Each function takes query, values and options arguments depending on the action.
+Each function takes query, values and options arguments depending on the command.
 Most mongodb options and query parameters are supported.

 ### Install
 `npm i mongopath`